-In the race for digital transformation that we have seen in recent years, enterprises are looking to become “data-driven”.
+In the race for digital transformation organizations are looking to become “data-driven”.

-The influx of information and the massive amount of stored data are leading companies to initiate data governance and to consider it as a strategic area of focus.
+The influx of information and the massive amount of stored data are forcing companies to initiate data governance and to consider it as a strategic area of focus.

-We like to define data governance as an exercise of authority with decision-making powers (planning, surveillance, and rule enforcement) as well as having control over data management.
-Its main objective is to transform data assets into a set of shared and shareable assets in the enterprise.
+We like to define data governance as an exercise of authority with decision-making powers (planning, surveillance, and rule enforcement) and control over data management.
+The aim of data governance is to transform data assets into a set of shared and shareable assets in the enterprise.

 Towards a new data governance

 In the past, implementing data governance within organizations were rarely successful.
-Zeenea’s aim is to pragmatically shed some light on data governance attributes that are capable of taking on this new era’s challenges, and this, with the help of our data catalog.
+Our aim is to highlight the key attributes for a successful data governance, capable of meeting the challenges of this new era with the help of our data catalog.

 We want it to be a bottom-up, non-invasive, automated, collaborative, and iterative data governance.
 In one word, agile.

 “Data governance must be as close as possible to your company’s operational reality.”

 A bottom-up data governance strategy encourages putting individuals and their interactions ahead of processes and tools.

 “Data governance must adapt to your enterprise’s context and not the other way around.”

 Data governance must not be an obstacle to innovation in your enterprise.
-It is a matter of giving your collaborators freedom to use the tools adapted to their usages.
+It must give your collaborators freedom to use the tools adapted to their uses.

-“Data governance must accurately reflect your data assets.”
+“Data governance must reflect your data assets accurately.”

 Automating metadata collection on your data assets allows your tools to reflect reality accurately.
-This automation ensures that such governance is kept up-to-date and it can scale up.
+This automation ensures that such governance is kept up-to-date and able to scale up.

-“Data governance must involve and federate all employees of an enterprise.”
+“Data governance must involve and federate all employees of an organization.”